alex-clyde/alexander.clyde/index.md

 ---

 ### Hi!
-### I am a PhD candidate in Economics at University College London
+### I am an economic theorist.
+I obtained my PhD from University College London in May 2025
 ### From August 2025, I will be a Post-Doctoral Researcher at Aalto University in Helsinki
 ### You can find my CV [[here]](Documents/Alexander_Clyde_CV.pdf)